theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/call-dynamic-extractions-with-variables-in-adf.md

 6. Run the pipeline and check the result.

 !!! tip
-    You can copy the URL of an extraction from the Run window in {{ productName }}, see [Online Help: Running an Extraction](https://help.theobald-software.com/en/xtract-universal/getting-started/run-an-extraction#run-extraction).
+    You can copy the URL of an extraction from the Run window in {{ productName }}, see [Documentation: Running an Extraction](https://help.theobald-software.com/en/xtract-universal/getting-started/run-an-extraction#run-extraction).

 ******